smaaashv2/Front-End-Web-Development-with-React/README.md

 ## I humbly request you to try to complete the assignments on your own first.
 They are simple and are necessary in laying your foundation for React based Web Development.

-## This repository should be used only for reference and not a solution.
+## This repository should be used only for reference and not as a solution.

 # Please respect the [Coursera Honor Code](https://learner.coursera.help/hc/en-us/articles/209818863-Coursera-Honor-Code)